-The table below shows the adverse reactions that happened in 5.0% or more of participants in either treatment group.
-This means they happened in at least 5 out of every 100 participants in either treatment group.
-There were other adverse reactions, but these happened in fewer participants.
+The table below shows the adverse reactions that happened in 5.0% or more of participants in any treatment group.
+There were other adverse reactions, but those happened in fewer participants.

 Adverse reactions in 5.0% or more of participants in any treatment group